Martinmbiro/variational-autoencoder/README.md

 + This project is a step-by-step implementation, training, and analysis of a vanilla VAE utilizing [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 Despite this being a simple project, I implement early-stopping as a regularization technique, model checkpointing, a learing rate scheduler to improving convergence, and warm-up to stabilize training during initial batches and prevent optimization shocks
 + Find the notes and annotated code in the Jupyter Notebook - `01.
 VAE from scratch.ipynb`.
 Feel free to open and explore in Google Colab

-## Key concepts 📝
+## Technical details ⚙️
-Here's a few things to note with regard to Variational AutoEncoders:
+Here are some technical details to note with regard to Variational AutoEncoders.
+These will be referenced inside the notebook as well:
 #### **1. Encoder output**
 For a given input image, $x$, the encoder outputs two seperate vectors of equal length:
 >+ **Mean vector**, `mu` ($μ$) - Center points where image features are most likely to cluster